-- Consult merit badge schedule for merit badge times. - The lodge is available at any time during Program Times: 9:00-12:00, 2:00-4:45. - Having the Scouts doing the badge is more important than looks-- It should NOT be done by adults!!! - There are costs involved in purchasing baskets, stools, carving kits, etc. - These prices change every year, and we can't guarantee anything in this regard. - Stool kits are typically \$10 Basket kits \$4, Woodcarving slides \$2 to \$4, Leatherwork kits \$7.
+- Consult merit badge schedule for merit badge times. - The lodge is available at any time during Program Times: 9:00-12:00, 2:00-4:45. - Having the Scouts doing the badge is more important than looks-- It should NOT be done by adults!!! - There are costs involved in purchasing baskets, stools, carving kits, etc. - These prices change every year, and we can't guarantee anything in this regard. - Full Basketry Kits are typically \$15, Woodcarving slides \$2 to \$4, Leatherwork kit \$7. - Kits do not need to be purchased in advance they are available at camp Trading Post.

-Field Sports
+Shooting Sports